Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

     connector.az.deleted.containerName=myazuredeletedcontainer
     ```

     This is the container that stores content once it has been deleted.
-For more details on what a content store is, see [Managing content stores](https://docs.alfresco.com/6.2/concepts/cs-manage.html){:target="_blank"}(#LINK).
+For more details on what a content store is, see [Manage content stores]({% link content-services/latest/admin/content-stores.md %}#manage-content-stores).

 6. Set where the cached content is stored, and how much cache size you need.

     The cached content location (and default value) is `dir.cachedcontent=${dir.root}/cachedcontent`.

-    See [CachingContentStore properties](https://docs.alfresco.com/6.2/concepts/ccs-props.html){:target="_blank"}(#LINK) for more information on the caching content store.
+    See [CachingContentStore properies]({% link content-services/latest/admin/content-stores.md %}#cachingcontentstore-properties) for more information on the caching content store.

     > **Note:** The size of the local caching content store can be configured as necessary to limit its use to a maximum overall size or by files with a maximum file size.